Shivarudra Balayogi: Sadhana

 Life at the ashram marked a new period in Srinivas's sadhana (spiritual practice).
 His daily practice was gruelling involving cleaning the entire ashram, cooking, 4–5 hours of meditation, as well as performing the ashram puja (worship) and evening bhajans (devotional songs).
 In addition to these duties, Swamiji charged Seenu with taking care of two mentally retarded boys, one of whom he looked after for thirteen years, and both of whom died in his arms as he chanted and prayed.
-His Guru tested him in many ways, often scolding him harshly for up to an hour at a time.
-Adopting the methods of karma yoga (service) and bhakti yoga (devotion), Seenu took it as a spiritual blessing.
-One day Shivabalyogi Maharaj remarked:

-Look at the faith and attachment that Seenu has.
-Even if I cut him into pieces and throw him in the river, he will get joined back up and come back to me.

-On an early trip to Rishikesh for a bath in the river Ganges, Swamiji saw the poonal (sacred thread worn by the Brahmin priest caste) on Seenu's body and became furious, yelling "Why are you having this thread?
-It will simply give you the ego that you belong to a higher caste, which is not at all proper on the spiritual path."
 He instructed Seenu to offer the thread to Mother Ganges, which Seenu did at once, immersing the thread in the water.
 Then Shivabalayogi Maharaj sprinkled Ganges water on Seenu's head and slapped him on the back, declaring "From now, remember that you are a sannyasi (monk).
 You must live a simple life so that people themselves can call you a monk, but you yourself should not become egoistic by claiming or boasting of any status as such."

-On 20 September 1978—Seenu's 24th birthday—he asked Swamiji to bless some vibhuti (sacred ash) and place him into tapas (intense meditation performed for several years).
-Blessing the vibhuti, Swamiji said, "If you want to sit for tapas now, I can make you sit for tapas; but if you sit for tapas now, instead of successfully completing it you might acquire some ego and you may even go away from me physically and may not be able to serve in my mission."
-To this Seenu replied, "Swamiji, then I do not want to do tapas.
-Because what I want is Swamiji, that's all I know.
-I love you and I want to be in Swamiji's mission.
-I want to serve you only.
-Whether I get Realized or not, that is not so important for me.
-But definitely I would like to remain at your lotus feet and serve you forever."
-Then Swamiji smiled, saying "Take this vibhuti and keep it with you.
-In due course of time, when the time is ripe, you will get what you want.".